sergei-mironov/asterisk-dongle-setup/README.md

 2. Create `./secret.json` file for Telegram by copying and editing `./secret_example.json`.
    - You need a mobile phone which is bound to some Telegram account.
-   - Go to https://my.telegram.org/auth and register the API Client.
-There you will be provided with `api_id` and `api_hash` values.
+   - Go to https://my.telegram.org/auth and register an API Client instance.
+     You will be provided with `api_id` and `api_hash` values.
    - Bot token field is not currently used.
    - Chat id is a (typically negative) identifier of a chat to send SMS messages to. `./asterisk.sh` will print available chat identifiers of a client at